nipun24/portfolio/src/content/blog/what-is-a-homelab-and-why-you-should-consider-having-one/index.md

 #### [Code Server](https://github.com/coder/code-server)

 Write code from anywhere on VS Code from your browser.
 No need to install dependencies on your device.
-You can install this on a separate VM get get full access like you would in SSH.
+You can install this on a separate VM and get full access like you would in SSH.

 ![code server](code-server.png)